datamas1/pdsnd_github/README.md

 12/4/2018

 ### Project Title
-Git Project
+US Bikeshare System Data

 ### Description
-This is the third project of Programming for Data Science
+This project displays Bikeshare System data for Chicago, Washington and New York City

 ### Files used
 README.md